GospelSounders/adventhymnals/content/03.church-hymnal/07.501-600/04.531-540/01.I've-Found-a-Friend/docs.md

 ---
+title: |
-title: 531.
-I've Found a Friend
+    531. I've Found a Friend - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 531.
+I've Found a Friend.
+I've found a Friend; oh, such a Friend!
+He loved me ere I knew Him; He drew me with the cords of love, And thus He bound me to Him.
+And 'round my heart still closely twine Those ties which nought can sever, For I am His, and He is mine, Forever and forever.
+    keywords:  |
-    keywords: Church Hymnal, I've Found a Friend, I've found a Friend; oh, such a Friend!,
+        Church Hymnal 1941, adventhymnals, advent hymnals, I've Found a Friend, I've found a Friend; oh, such a Friend!.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 531. I'VE FOUND A FRIEND
+####  Church Hymnal 1941,

 ```txt
 1.